 Audio Waveform Recorder UI in React Native

-A recorder feels alive when the waveform reacts to your voice.
-The honest detail: that waveform must come from real audio levels, not a looping animation.
+A recorder feels alive when the waveform reacts to your voice, and the honest detail is that it must come from real audio levels, not a looping animation.

 TL;DR